panoptic-labs/docs/docs/faq/faq.md

 <details id="where-will-panoptic-launch">
 <summary>Where can I use Panoptic?</summary>
-Panoptic is <a href="https://app.panoptic.xyz">live</a> on Ethereum mainnet and Unichain, with other EVM-compatible chains to follow.
+Panoptic V2 will be <a href="https://app.panoptic.xyz">live</a> on Ethereum mainnet, with other EVM-compatible chains to follow.
 </details>

 <details id="is-there-a-token">